 Many factors influence the cost of a yurt insurance policy, including the size and location of your home, the value of the structure and the contents inside, and any upgrades you’ve made.
 Owners of yurts located in areas prone to severe weather or other risks like crime will be required to pay more for their insurance policies than those who live in calmer, safer areas.

+Depending on all these factors and more, the cost is likely to range from a couple of hundred dollars to a couple of thousand dollars per year.
 While it’s hard to offer an exact figure without knowing your unique living situation, your yurt insurance policy is likely to be much less expensive than traditional homeowners insurance because of the unique construction involved.
 An independent insurance agent can help find more exact quotes for you.

 How Do I Get Yurt Insurance?

-The real trick with yurt insurance policies is finding an insurance company who actually offers coverage for these nontraditional homes.
+The real trick with yurt insurance policies is finding an insurance company that offers coverage for these nontraditional homes.
 Because writing yurt insurance is much less profitable for insurance companies than other forms of homeowners insurance, it may be a struggle to find a policy available in the admitted insurance market.
 You may have to look to the specialty market or surplus lines.

-An independent insurance agent can help you find coverage by conducting the research on your behalf.
+An independent insurance agent can help you find coverage by conducting research on your behalf.
 They know the types of coverage you need, what to look for, and where to find it.

 Benefits of an Independent Insurance Agent